rjseymour66/rjseymour66.github.io/content/bash/scripting/io.md

 EOF
 ```

-Use a quoted delimiter here to prevent variable expansion — config files typically contain literal values, not shell expressions.
+Use a quoted delimiter here to prevent variable expansion.
+Config files typically contain literal values, not shell expressions.

 ## Command substitution

 The `$()` syntax tells bash to run the command inside the parentheses in a subshell, then replace the entire expression with that command's stdout.
-Use it anywhere you need the output of a command as a value—in a variable assignment, inside a string, or as an argument to another command.
+Use it to assign output to a variable, embed it in a string, or pass it as an argument to another command.

 ```bash
 TODAY=$(date +%Y-%m-%d)